The Slimming World diet is a flexible eating plan that originated in Great Britain.

 One study in 1.3 million adults who attended weekly Slimming World meetings in the United Kingdom and Ireland found that those who went to at least 75% of the sessions lost an average of 7.5% of their starting weight over 3 months (

-In an older study from 2012 that included close to 5,000 adults observed that participants who went to 20 of 24 Slimming World sessions over 6 months lost 19.6 pounds (8.9 kg) on average (
+In an older study from 2012 that included close to 5,000 adults. researchers observed that participants who went to 20 of 24 Slimming World sessions over 6 months lost 19.6 pounds (lbs.)
+(8.9 kg) on average (

-Nevertheless, the consistent results suggest that this diet may be an effective way to lose weight in a healthy way.
+Nevertheless, the consistent results suggest that this diet may be an effective method for losing weight in a healthy way.
 Slimming World also encourages regular physical activity, which further supports weight loss.

-In addition to weight loss, the Slimming World diet may help you develop lasting healthy habits and improve your overall health.
+In addition to helping you reach weight loss goals, the Slimming World diet may help you develop lasting healthy habits and improve your overall health.

-What’s more, over 80% of participants noted an improvement in their overall health (
+What’s more, more than 80% of participants noted an improvement in their overall health (

 These results suggest that Slimming World may help people implement changes that not only promote weight loss but also improve several aspects of health.

-Additionally, since Slimming World helps people lose weight, it may decrease the burden and lower the risk of obesity-related chronic conditions, such as type 2 diabetes, high blood pressure, and heart disease (
+Because Slimming World helps people lose weight, it may help reduce the effects of and lower the risk of obesity-related chronic conditions such as type 2 diabetes, high blood pressure, and heart disease.

-Still, research on the effects of Slimming World on these conditions is lacking.
+More research is needed on the effects of Slimming World on these conditions.

 Though the Slimming World diet may help people lose weight, it has some downsides.

-For one, achieving successful weight loss with Slimming World depends on each person’s commitment to the program.
+Losing weight with Slimming World depends on each person’s commitment to the program.

-While participants have the option of attending group sessions online instead of in-person, it may still be difficult for some to fit the meetings into their busy schedules.
+While participants have the option of attending group sessions online instead of in person, it may still be difficult for some to fit the meetings into their busy schedules.
 If a person would be more motivated by in-person coaching, this may hinder their success.

-Preparing healthy Slimming World recipes may also be challenging for people with limited cooking skills and time.
-In addition, the monthly membership fees may be too expensive for some.
+Preparing healthy Slimming World recipes may be challenging for people with limited cooking skills and time.

-Finally, since Slimming World discourages calorie counting and doesn’t specify appropriate portion sizes for the program’s Free Foods, some people may overeat these foods.
+Finally, because Slimming World discourages calorie counting and doesn’t specify appropriate portion sizes for the Free Foods, some people may overeat these foods.
 Fortunately, many of the Free Foods are higher in protein, starches, and fiber, which tend to be filling.